eead-csic-compbio/AlloSHP/README.md

 ## 2) Simple mode: mapped reads

-In the next section we illustrate how to test this pipeline with three reference genomes used in our benchmark (*Bdistachyon.fna*, *Bstacei.fna* and *Bsylvaticum.fna*).
+In the forthcoming sections we illustrate how to test this pipeline with three reference genomes used in our benchmark (*Bdistachyon.fna*, *Bstacei.fna* and *Bsylvaticum.fna*), which have the following chromosome name prefixes, respectively: Bd, Chr and chr.

 ### 2.1) Read mapping